Home » Natural Human Diet: A Guide to Species-Specific Foods

 What are fruits botanically?

 Botanically, fruits are the seed-containing fleshy parts of a plant that develop from a flower.
-Fruits are unique as a food source because of the symbiotic relationship between plant and fruits consumer:
+Fruits are unique as a food source because of the symbiotic relationship between plants and fruit consumers, which shapes fruit traits and nutritional profiles in the course of evolution.
+This dynamic is called dispersal syndrome:

 The more nutritious and tasty fruits are, plus the less toxic fruits are to their consumer, the more successful the plant is in reproducing!